pwtail/wsgi_plus/README.md

 ### Backwards compatibility

 I think backwards compatibility won't be too much of a problem here.
-For some period of time, the user may be required to explicitly enable the new functionality (in `gunicorn.conf`, for example), then it may become a default some time.
+For some period of time, the user may be required to explicitly enable the new functionality (in `gunicorn.conf` for example), then it may become a default some time.